 Merge supports folder hierarchy comparison and synchronization, enabling you to compare and merge entire directory trees.
 This is ideal for detecting changes in different versions of source code or web pages.
-You can even use the efficient byte-by-byte comparison option to verify the contents of recordable CDs or USB thumbsticks.
+You can even use the efficient byte-by-byte comparison option to verify the contents of USB thumb drives or recordable CDs.

-If you haven’t already, spending a few moments browsing the Instant Overview of Folder Comparison and Synchronization will help you quickly become familiar with Merge folder comparisons.
-It may also be helpful to review the Making the Most of the Ribbon topic.
+Spending a few moments browsing the Instant Overview of Folder Comparison and Synchronization will help you quickly become familiar with Merge folder comparisons.
+It may also be helpful to review the Making the Most of the Ribbon (Merge 2020 and later) topic.

 Starting a comparison

 - Choose the New folder comparison item in the drop-down menu of the leftmost ribbon item.

 - Or, if you are already viewing a folder comparison, click the New folder comparison button in the ribbon.

 Changing the comparison layout